 The camera's continuous AF tracking ability is great.
 It stays with subjects quite well using the 'Auto-area AF' mode, although it can sometimes get tripped up in busier settings with multiple subjects in the frame.

-The Nikon Z f has in-body image stabilization; Nikon advertises it to have up to eight stops of stabilization compensation, which is the brand's most effective IBIS system.
+The Nikon Z f has in-body image stabilization.
+Nikon advertises it to have up to eight stops of stabilization compensation.
 Overall, it does an amazing job, allowing you to capture steady shots at very slow shutter speeds.
 We tested stabilization using the Nikkor Z 24-70mm f/4 S, which doesn't have optical stabilization.
-Note that stabilization performance can vary depending not only on the lens but also factors like focal length and how steady your hands are.
+Note that stabilization performance can vary depending not only on whether your lens has optical stabilization but also factors like focal length and how steady your hands are.

 The camera also has a feature called 'Focus Point Stabilization', which uses the IBIS system to stabilize the frame based on the focus point, whether it's in the center of the frame or not.
 This lets you ensure your subject is clear, no matter where they are in the shot.